-3 Ways to book transport in New Zealand
+3 Ways to Book Transport in New Zealand

 There are three ways to book transport in New Zealand: booking directly with the company, with an online travel agent, or with a travel agent.
-For a complete guide and the pros and cons of each booking method, check outÂ Travel 101: Booking Direct Vs. Online Travel Agents Vs. Travel Agents.
-Otherwise, here is a quick list of what we like and dislike about these booking methods for booking transport in New Zealand.
+Here is a quick list of what we like and dislike about these booking methods for booking transport in New Zealand.

-- Booking Direct is great for those who want to be in charge of their own travel planning.
+- Booking direct is great for those who want to be in charge of their own travel planning.
 Prices are usually cheaper if you book direct to avoid extra commission costs a travel agent would get.
 If you find cheaper elsewhere, the company would usually match the price.
-What’s more, booking direct with a transport company tends to make it easier to deal with if plans change or if you have to cancel your booking.
+What’s more, booking directly with a transport company tends to make it easier to deal with if plans change or if you have to cancel your booking.

 How to Book a Coach in New Zealand

 As well as single fares between A and B, the national coaches in New Zealand also offer passes.
 If you are planning to use the coach a lot, then getting a pass may cost you less than buying single fares.
-Check out What’s the Difference Between InterCity Backpacker Bus Passes? for an idea of passes and prices.
+Check out What’s the Difference Between InterCity Bus Passes? for an idea of passes and prices.

 If you are going to book directly online before arriving in New Zealand, we recommend using a proxy website and changing your location to New Zealand to see the same deals that the bus companies advertise over here.
 (Prices have been known to be different between countries).

 There are many great companies in New Zealand offering awesome national tours around New Zealand.
-It’s likely that you will want to book your tour before you arrive in New Zealand, so you can use a mix of OTAs and do some research on bus tour company websites to compare prices.
+It’s likely that you will want to book your tour before you arrive in New Zealand, so you can use a mix of OTAs (a great one is Tourradar) and do some research on bus tour company websites to compare prices.
 (Again, use the proxy website trick mentioned above).
 There are many travel agents both in New Zealand and overseas who have likely been on famils (free trips) with these companies who can tell you more about them.

 You can also start by comparing these two bus tour companies: Contiki Vs. G Adventures: Comparison for New Zealand.

-How to Book a car or campervan in New Zealand
+How to Book a Car or Campervan in New Zealand

-There are some great comparison websites to compare prices and inclusions for car and campervan rentals in New Zealand.
-Once you have researched the market by following this How to Compare Car and Campervan Rental Companies in New Zealand, book direct with the company (and see if they will match prices you have found cheaper elsewhere).
+There are some great comparison websites to compare prices and inclusions for car and campervan rentals in New Zealand, like RentalCars.com.
+Once you have researched the market by following this How to Compare Car and Campervan Rental Companies in New Zealand, get in contact with your chosen rental company to see if they will match prices.
 Prices on rentals fluctuate greatly between seasons and even between the times you pick up and drop off the vehicle.
-Get more tips on picking the best times to rent vehicles in 20 Ways To Save Money on Car Rental in New Zealand.
+Get more tips on picking the best times to rent vehicles in 20 Ways to Save Money on Car & Campervan Rental in New Zealand.